5 Ways to Celebrate Canada Day Weekend in Québec City

 • 2

-Discover the First Nations Heritage
+Meet the First Nations

-While in Wendake, visit the new exhibitions at the Huron-Wendat Museum and experience Onhwa’ Lumina, a nighttime forest journey following ancestral rhythms and chants of the the Wendat.
+While in Wendake, visit the new exhibitions at the Huron-Wendat Museum and experience Onhwa’ Lumina, a nighttime forest journey following ancestral rhythms and chants of the Wendat.

 • 3